Darshanbreddy/k8s-metrics-visualization-project/README.md

 This project explores monitoring and observability in Kubernetes using Prometheus and Grafana.
-The work is based on the k8s-kind-voting-app repository, where I deployed the full voting app stack and integrated it with Prometheus metrics and Grafana dashboards.
+The work is based on the k8s-kind-voting-app repository(https://github.com/LondheShubham153/k8s-kind-voting-app.git), where I deployed the full voting app stack and integrated it with Prometheus metrics and Grafana dashboards.

 ⚙️ Cluster Setup